Vanna White misses ‘Wheel of Fortune’ for first time in 30 years

 FOX reports Vanna has made $3 million a year for about 20 years.
 Sajak was reported to be making $15 million a year to host as of 2016, the news outlet reported.

-There’s no word on how much Seacrest is expected to be paid as host.
+There’s no word on how much Seacrest is expected to be paid as a host.